HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 ##### Including as few as possible directly in HTML

-As with JS, inlining CSS could prove detrimental for the size of your HTML file and for the performance of your website.
+As with JavaScript, inlining CSS could prove detrimental for the size of your HTML file and for the performance of your website.
 This is often found on websites built with CM and those relying on the <a hreflang="en" href="https://web.dev/extract-critical-css/">Critical CSS method</a>.

 {{ figure_markup(
   image="style-usage.png",